svermeulen/vim-easyclip/README.md

 `C` - Enter insert mode from cursor to the end of the line and *do not* change clipboard

-`s<motion>` - Substitute over the given motion with specified register (or default register if unspecified)
+`s<motion>` - Substitute over the given motion with specified register (or default register if unspecified).
+Note that this only applies if the `g:EasyClipUseSubstituteDefaults` option is set.

-`ss` - Substitute over the current line with specified register (or default register if unspecified)
+`ss` - Substitute over the current line with specified register (or default register if unspecified).
+Note that this only applies if the `g:EasyClipUseSubstituteDefaults` option is set.

-`gs` - Same as s but preserves the current cursor position
+`gs` - Same as s but preserves the current cursor position.
+Note that this only applies if the `g:EasyClipUseSubstituteDefaults` option is set.

 `p` - Paste from specified register.
 Inserts after current line if text is multiline, after current character if text is non-multiline.
 Leaves cursor at end of pasted text.